What is electronystagmography?

 The electrodes record electrical activity of the muscles that control eye movement.

-An ENG measures the changes in the electrical field within the eye.
-An ENG can then
+An ENG measures the changes in the electrical field in the eye.
+An ENG can then find

-find uncontrolled (involuntary) rapid eye movement (nystagmus) in response to certain
+uncontrolled (involuntary) rapid eye movement (nystagmus) in response to certain stimuli.

-stimuli.
-If this eye movement does not occur when stimulated, you may have a problem
+If this eye movement doesn't occur when stimulated, you may have a problem within

-within the ear.
-Or you may have a problem with the nerves that supply the ear, or
+the ear.
+Or you may have a problem with the nerves that supply the ear, or certain

-The ENG is actually a series of tests that may include 1 or more of the following
+The ENG is actually a series of tests that may include 1 or more of these measurements:

 Calibration test.
 For this test, you follow a light with your eyes.
 This test checks for ocular dysmetria,